jundalisay/spblist/content/en/faq.md

 Socratic Dialectics uses timeless metaphysical truths as the quality control for logic.
 Its rival is Aristotlean and Marxist dialectics which uses either the ego or matter (materialism).
 These have led to:
 - Economic Materialism which has caused financial crises and poverty
 - Dialectical Materialism which has led to Marxism and Communism
-- Scientism which has limited Physics to the 3 Elements (Strong Force, Weak Force, Electromagnetism) and has kept the 2 higner Elements (Spacetime, and Aether) out of reach, undiscovered.
+- Scientism which has limited Physics to the 3 Elements (Strong Force, Weak Force, Electromagnetism) and has kept the 2 higher Elements (Spacetime and Aether) out of reach, undiscovered.
 As a result, humans are unable to spread themselves to Mars or even to the Moon.

 The enlightened philosophers like Bacon, Hume, and Ibn-Khaldun denounced Aristotle.
-So we are fully in the Pythagoras-Plato-Descartes-Hume-Hinduism-Buddhism-Taoism camp.
+So we are fully in the Pythagoras-Plato-Descartes-Spinoza-Hume-Hinduism-Buddhism-Taoism camp.
 Socratic Dialectics also throws away Ontology and Epistemology, replacing them with logic and feelings.
 {{< /l >}}